 I strongly believe that the first years of a child’s education are crucial to their later academic achievements and to the development of social and other life skills.
 Being a governor means I can contribute towards this.
 In my leisure time I enjoy walking and most forms of sport albeit as a spectator nowadays.

-I was delighted to be appointed Foundation Governor at Norton CEVC Primary School in September 2015 and am now Vice Chair of the Governing Body.
+I was delighted to be appointed Foundation Governor at Norton CEVC Primary School in September 2015.
 My career in education included teaching and headship in local primary schools and senior positions in pre-school provision and school leadership training, Now retired I have time for new interests.
 I enjoy country walks with husband Andrew and dog Jess and as a new grandparent love to spend time with my extending family.
 I belong to the Suffolk Wildlife Trust and am a member of St Michael’s Hunston Parochial Church Council.

 I believe the skills and experience gained during many years working with children and school leaders enable me to make an effective contribution to the governing body.
 I enjoy volunteering at Norton School and as a governor hope to help ensure the children are happy and safe as they learn and achieve to their full potential.